 If you have no idea what to write, you can start with what you did that day or what you’re thankful for that day.
 You can use a day planner and start with what’s on your schedule.
 Write down your favorite quotes or scriptures and tell why you like them.
 Jot about something that happened to you that day or last week.
 Ponder difficult situations or relationships.
 Put all the yuck on paper.
 You can even rip it up and throw it out afterwards.
 Which is one reason why I like to use a wire bound notebook for my journal, because I can rip out pages without destroying the whole journal.

-There are many journal prompt ideas out there including those from The Mighty.
+There are also many journal prompt ideas on the internet including those from The Mighty.
 You can check out journal prompts on Pinterest as well.
 Just be careful not to get overwhelmed by all the choices and by all the “perfect” journal pages.

 Personalize Your Journal With YOUR Style